dumbie/NewsScroll/Readme.md

 ## Requirements
 - The Old Reader account to load your feeds.
 - Internet connection to download your items.
-- Windows operating system 10 or newer.
+- Windows 10 operating system or newer.
+- Android 11 operating system or newer.
+- iOS 14 operating system or newer.

 ## Support and bug reporting
 When you are walking into any problems or a bug you can go to my help page at https://help.arnoldvink.com so I can try to help you out and get everything working.